Measurements - Length

 length-faq-show-totals.png

-Alternatively, within an existing Measurement, head to Settings then click Style to enable Show Total.
+Alternatively, within an existing Measurement, head to Settings then Total to adjust the Settings.
 Number Formats include Metric (mm, cm, m) and Imperial (in, ft).

 Show Totals only show run Totals.
 Segment Totals are not displayed.